-The minor presents students with a variety of perspectives on the Mediterranean space, ranging from historical and literary accounts, to economic and geopolitical agendas, in order to gain a thorough understanding of this region.
+The minor presents students with a variety of perspectives on the Mediterranean space, ranging from historical, cultural and literary accounts, to economic and geopolitical agendas, in order to gain a thorough understanding of this region.

 This minor is open for application to students who have obtained an academic first-year diploma or a positive Binding Study Advice from an academic Bachelor's programme.
 This entails that you must have obtained at least 48 ECTS in your propaedeutic year.

 The minor is also open for application to students from a Dutch University of Applied Sciences (HBO) who have completed their propaedeutic year.
 If you are an HBO student and if you are looking to do a Master's programme at the UvA, please check out our pre-Master's programmes, as completing a minor is not enough to grant you access to Master’s programmes.

 Do you have any questions on the content of this minor?
 Please contact the coordinator, Tatiana Markaki, firstname.lastname@example.org